Tunable Bands in 1D Fractional Quantum Media: Fractional Schrödinger Equation and Simulation Method

 where $k$ is the Bloch wavevector and $u_k(x)$ is periodic with the same period as the potential.

-The fractional Schrödinger equation is solved numerically using an imaginary-time evolution scheme implemented via the Fourier split-step method [\onlinecite{JoshLewis}].
+The fractional Schrödinger equation is solved numerically using an imaginary-time evolution scheme via the Fourier split-step method that, by substituting $t \to -it$ in the FSE, allows the lowest energy eigenstate to be generated after repeated time steps by decaying out higher energy states~[\onlinecite{JoshLewis}].
 Symmetry-based filtering, employing both parity and translational invariance, is incorporated to improve the precision and efficiency of the fractional Laplacian evaluation.
-For consistency with established models, we evaluate the case $q = 2$, corresponding to the standard Schrödinger equation.
-In this limit, the computed band structure reproduces the known results for periodic rectangular wells with an eigenstate energy convergence of magnitude $10^{-15}$.
+In the $q = 2$ limit, the computed band structure reproduces the known results for periodic rectangular wells with an eigenstate energy convergence of magnitude $10^{-15}$.